vycioha/FridaScripts/README.md

 <img src="https://frida.re/img/logotype.svg" width="200" alt="Frida Logo">

-Welcome to the Frida Scripts Repository!
 This repository is dedicated to storing and sharing custom scripts developed for use with [Frida](https://frida.re/).

 ## Script List
 ### 1. Activity_logger.js